Can’t Sleep on Vacay? 17 Tips to Snooze Better When Traveling

 Enjoy a hot bath

 Even if you normally clean off in the morning, switching your schedule to include a nighttime soak or shower could help you drift off quicker.
 The steamy water tricks your body into feeling its natural nighttime cool-down even before you crawl under the covers.
 “Your temperature rises in a hot bath because it gets hot in the bath, and then you get out and the rapid cool-down period creates that relaxation response,” Dr. Kissen says.
+These weighted blankets will relax you into sleep.

 Block out the sound